-We call these rights Stora Enso's highest priority human rights and they are the focus of our due diligence.
+We call these rights Stora Enso's most salient human rights issues and they are the focus of our due diligence.
 Those human rights relevant to the forest products sector, but not of highest priority to Stora Enso, are integrated into our existing management systems.

-Our highest priority topics for human rights are:
+Our salient human rights issues are:

 - Health and safety

 - Fair labour

 - Fair employment conditions

 - Freedom from forced labour

 - Freedom of association

 - Non-discrimination and non-harassment

-- Land and natural resource rights acquisition and management
+- Acquisition and management of rights to land and natural resources

-- Grievance mechanisms
+- Access to grievance mechanisms

-- Children's rights (relevant to the forest sector).
+- · Children's rights.

-Defining and updating our highest priority human rights
+Defining and updating our salient human rights issues

 Stora Enso's highest priority human rights were defined and approved in 2018 by our internal experts with support from the non-profit BSR.
 The selected rights were reviewed by key external stakeholders and confirmed by our Group Leadership Team (GLT).
 Geographically, our biggest potential impact on these rights is in countries where we employ large groups of people, either directly or through joint operations or contractors.
 These countries include, for example, Finland, Sweden, China, Poland, and Brazil.
-In addition, we have identified high-risk sourcing categories, where our highest priority human rights may be impacted through our supply chains.
+In addition, we have identified high-risk sourcing categories, where our salient human rights issues may be impacted through our supply chains.
 These categories include recycling services, land and sea transportation services, and wood supply functions.